 So in order to maintain the CE Broker system, it is only fair that all contribute and shoulder their fair share of the costs.
 However, CE Broker has always been opposed to forcing all licensees in Florida to contribute and pay for an account (even though this idea was once considered in our formative years).
 We believe there is enough value in our subscriptions that a sufficient number of licensees will understand the benefits and voluntarily subscribe.

 Many do not understand how complex Florida’s CE requirements are and how much time and energy are expended to program and maintain the system for Florida’s 1 million healthcare professionals.

 Our goal is to make disciplinary action against non-compliant licensees a thing of the past.
-Our software and CE experts can provide everything that you need to successfully fulfill your continuing education requirements and avoid the DOH audit.
-We believe that if every licensee purchased a subscription each year (that’s only $29/year) this goal would be entirely feasible.
+Our software and CE experts can provide everything you need to fulfill your continuing education requirements and avoid the DOH audit.
+We believe that if every licensee purchased a subscription each year (that’s only $29/year), this goal would be entirely feasible.